 The following substitution specifiers are supported:

-• %i Expands to the instance number of the runtime client process.
+%i Expands to the instance number of the file affected by the configuration.

 In addition, %p, %t, and %i can optionally contain embedded format specifiers with the following prototype: